Aylamccarthy/cobh-childrens-theatre/README.md

-## Unfixed Bugs
+## Bugs/Unfixed Bugs

-Responsiveness of the website worked on all devices, screen sizes and orientation with the exception of 320px viewport size.
-I was unable to resolve this bug on time but will address in a future release.
+I encountered so many bugs through out the whole process of building this website.
+Most of them I resolved on time.
+But the ones listed below were the ones I found most challenging;

+    - Responsiveness:
+        - Expected: The website would work on all devices, screen sizes and orientation.
+        - Actual: Responsiveness of the website did not work as expected on mobile devices.
+        - Solution: With more research and mentor consultation, and changing my codes as necessary, I was able to fix these bugs on time.

 # Deployment